 \section{Abstract}

-External control arms (ECA) can inform the early clinical development of experimental drugs and provide efficacy evidence for regulatory approval.
-However, the main challenge in implementing ECA lies in accessing real-world or historical clinical trials data.
+External control arms can inform early clinical development of experimental drugs and provide efficacy evidence for regulatory approval.
+However, accessing sufficient real-world or historical clinical trials data is challenging.
 Indeed, regulations protecting patients' rights by strictly controlling data processing make pooling data from multiple sources in a central server often difficult.
-To address these limitations, we develop a new method, ``FedECA'' that leverages federated learning (FL) to enable inverse probability of treatment weighting (IPTW) for time-to-event outcomes on separate cohorts without needing to pool data.
-To showcase the potential of FedECA, we apply it in different settings of increasing complexity culminating with a real-world use-case in which FedECA provides evidence for a differential effect between two drugs that would have otherwise gone unnoticed.
-By sharing our code, we hope FedECA will foster the creation of federated research networks and thus accelerate drug development.
+To address these limitations, we develop a method that leverages federated learning to enable inverse probability of treatment weighting for time-to-event outcomes on separate cohorts without needing to pool data.
+To showcase its potential, we apply it in different settings of increasing complexity, culminating with a real-world use-case in which our method is used to compare the treatment effect of two approved chemotherapy regimens using data from three separate cohorts of patients with metastatic pancreatic cancer.
+By sharing our code, we hope it will foster the creation of federated research networks and thus accelerate drug development.